What Is a Death Anniversary?

 Some people observe the anniversary date as a time to celebrate the deceased's life, while some prefer to reflect, pray, or meditate.
 Everyone deals with grief in their own way.
 Whether it becomes an annual practice or one observed only during the first few years after the death, the occasion often helps a grieving loved one get through the succession of difficult dates in a positive way.

-How Different Cultures Observe Anniversary Deaths
+How Different Cultures Observe the Anniversary of a Death

 Some cultures, such as those in Mexico and Japan, celebrate death rather than mourn it.
-It isn't just a celebration of the person's life, but also of the beginning of their afterlife.
-Rather than observing one person's death anniversary, they may have a holiday where they celebrate death in general.
+It isn't just a celebration of the person's life but also of the beginning of their afterlife.
+Rather than observing one person's death day or anniversary, they may have a holiday where they celebrate death in general.
 Perhaps none is more famous than Mexico's Day of the Dead or Día de los Muertos.

 In several Asian cultures, including those within China, Korea, Pakistan, and the Philippines, it is customary to celebrate a loved one's or special person's death anniversary.
 These cultures sometimes observe similar services at different intervals such as weekly or monthly.